15 Professional Email Subject Line Ideas

 You can use software to personalize multiple aspects of your email, not just the subject line, but never forget that this is what your email recipients see first (and what makes the difference between being opened and being deleted).

-Seeing as we’re focusing on professional email subject lines at the moment, we won’t go into too much detail about the actual content of your email, but did you know:
+Seeing as we’re focusing on the professional email subject lines at the moment, we won’t go into too much detail about the actual content of your email, but did you know:

-• You’re not exempt from writing great email subject lines if you work on a B2B basis – 86% of business professionals also prefer to communicate in this way
+• You’re not exempt from writing great email subject lines if you work on a B2B basis – 86% of business professionals also prefer to communicate in this way.

 • Different words work for different audiences, so try out a selection.
 Did you know that using the word “donate” in an email subject line could reduce your open rate by around 50%, for example?
 It’s time to get creative (or use the thesaurus).
 Brackets in professional email subject lines also tend to work well, by the way.